htcondor/htcondor/docs/admin-manual/introduction-to-configuration.rst

        Set configuration that enables the use of the ``annex`` noun in the :doc:`../man-pages/htcondor` command.

+    - :config-template:`DefaultCheckpointDestination<FEATURE>`

+       Implements the :macro:`EXTENDED_SUBMIT_COMMANDS` ``checkpoint_storage``,
+       which allows the administrator to define a default :subcom:`checkpoint_destination`, and the user to explicitly request either that default, storage in :macro:`SPOOL` (the default if :subcom:`checkpoint_destination` is unset), or their own specific checkpoint destination URL.
+The administrator MUST set ``DEFAULT_CHECKPOINT_DESTINATION`` to a ClassAd expression evaluated
+       in the context of the job ad for this to work.
+For example, if you have an origin for this purpose in OSDF, you might set it to ``strcat( "osdf://origin_path/checkpoints/", MY.Owner )`` to specify
+       that checkpoints are stored according to the host OS identifier used to access a job's files on the AP.

 :config-template:`POLICY` category
     Describes configuration for the circumstances under which machines choose to run jobs.